 Human trafficking statistics:

-- Three million children are currently involved in India’s sex trade.
+- UNICEF estimates that globally, up to two million children are exploited in the commercial sex trade.